LewisMDillon/snakes-and-ladders/README.md

 - **Reset Game Button**

     - This button allows the user to reset the game back to its original state.
-The user is prompted to confirm this action, to avoid accidental clicks.
+The user is prompted to confirm this action in order to avoid accidental clicks.
 The pieces' location is reset to the first square on the gameboard and the setup form is once again presented to the user to setup another game if they should choose.
 The button is disabled during turns to avoid potential bugs caused by resetting the game while pieces are moving.

 ![screenshot](documentation/feature09.png)

 - **Game Messages**

     - Game messages are presented to the user to provide information and reduce potential confusion.
 The user will see messages informing them of the current turn, with a color matching that player's piece.
-If a user is playing against a computer opponent, the computer's automatically generated dice rolls will also be displayed, to help the user to visualise the computer opponent's turn, but without having to watch the computer go through their own dice roll animation.
+If a user is playing against a computer opponent, the computer's automatically generated dice rolls will also be displayed, along with a representative dice icon, to help the user to visualise the computer opponent's turn, but without having to watch the computer go through their own dice roll animation.

 ![screenshot](documentation/feature10.png)